 You might experience different or extra sideeffects from the treatments that you take in this study.

 The most common unwanted side effects are described in Part 2 of this information sheet.

-The effects of the Octopus treatment on babies are unknown, and information on how they affect fertility are limited.
+The effects of the PLATYPUS treatment on babies are unknown and information on how they affect fertility are limited.
 Therefore, women of childbearing age must not breastfeed, be pregnant or become pregnant while on this study.
 This is also important for men with a partner who could become pregnant.
-Therefore, if this applies to you, you must use an acceptable method of contraception (at least a condom and ideally another method) during the study, and for 12 weeks after your last dose of any Octopus treatment.

-You will also need a pregnancy test before you join the study, and if felt required prior to any prescriptions provided.
-Male participants must not donate sperm during the study or for 12 weeks after the last dose of Octopus treatment.
+Therefore, if this applies to you, you must use an acceptable method of contraception (at least a condom and ideally another method) during the study, and for 12 weeks after your last dose of any PLATYPUS treatment.
+You may also need a pregnancy test before you join the study prior to any prescriptions being provided.
+Male participants must not donate sperm during the study or for 12 weeks after the last dose of PLATYPUS treatment.